glenw83/glenw83.github.io/_pages/surface-diffusion-experiments.md

 <div class="sd-gallery-page">
   <section class="sd-hero" aria-labelledby="sd-hero-title">
     <div class="sd-hero-copy">
-      <p class="sd-eyebrow">Surface diffusion · real experiments</p>
+      <p class="sd-eyebrow">Surface diffusion in real life</p>
-      <h2 id="sd-hero-title">When a solid flows along its own surface</h2>
+      <h2 id="sd-hero-title">A solid flowing along its own surface</h2>
       <p class="sd-deck">
-        A solid need not melt to change shape.
+        In many physical systems, an evolving solid may change shape without losing volume.
 Atoms can migrate along its surface, driven by differences in curvature.
 A groove can deepen, a wire can bead up, and a narrow neck can break.
       </p>
       <p>
         These experiments are the physical setting for